sasagawa888/Elxlog/readme.txt

  Elixir code can be mixed in the file read by reconsult/1.
  The line after "!Elixir" is Elixir code. see test.pl

+ There is no higher-order predicate such as call/1 assert/1 once/1.
+ Within first order predicate logic.

 invoke:
   mix elxlog